alyssa-a/finleys-friends/README.md

 ## Callouts
 - __Responsive UI__ - I designed the site with mobile users in mind.
 At smaller screen sizes, elements will stack and/or resize to provide a smooth user experience.

 - __Accessibility__ - Accessibility is always part of my workflow.
 I made sure color contrast between text and background met WCAG AA requirements.
-I also included support for screen reader users, providing additional context
+I also included support for screen reader users, providing additional context for graphic elements such as the button that marks a dog as favorited.
+I tested keyboard navigation and added focus states where neccessary as well as aria markup for the menu toggle button.

-keyboard navigation, aria, screen reader support. top of mind for me

 - __Added additional sorting capabilities__ - The default sort is by breeds (asceding), but users also have the option to sort by breed (descending), youngest, oldest, name (ascending), and name (descending).